studiohyperdrive/api-docs/README.md

     * Empty by default.
 * basePath
     * basePath is the URL prefix for all API paths, relative to the host root.
 It must start with a leading slash /.
-    * Empty by default.
+    * Defaults to "/".
 * schemes
     * schemes are the transfer protocols used by the API.
 Swagger supports the http, https, and WebSocket schemes – ws and wss.
-    * Empty by default.
+    * Defaults to "https".

 ## Usage ##